Nepali Congress: Panchayat government, 1960–1990

-Following a royal coup by King Mahendra in 1960, many leaders of the party, including Koirala, Rana and General Secretary Hora Prasad Joshi, were imprisoned or exiled; others took political refuge in India.
+Following a royal coup by King Mahendra in 1960, many leaders of the party, including Koirala and General Secretary Hora Prasad Joshi, were imprisoned or exiled; others took political refuge in India.
+Subarna Shamsher who had gone to Kolkata for medical treatment, organized a special gathering where leaders of Nepal Rastrabadi Gorkha Parishad, Nepal Praja Parishad, Samyukta Prajatantra Party and Terai Congress joined the party.
+Subarna was elected as acting president, and the party announced an armed revolution to restore the parliament.

 Although political parties were prohibited from 1960 to 1989 and remained outlawed during the Panchayat system under the aegis of the Associations and Organizations (Control) Act of 1963, the Nepali Congress persisted.
 The party placed great emphasis on eliminating the feudal economy and building a basis for socioeconomic development.
 It proposed nationalizing basic industries and instituting progressive taxes on land, urban housing, salaries, profits and foreign investments.
 While in exile, the Nepali Congress served as the nucleus around which other opposition groups clustered and instigated popular uprisings in the Hill and Terai regions.
 During this time, the Nepali Congress refused the overtures of a radical faction of the Communist Party of Nepal for a tactical alliance.

 The Nepali Congress demonstrated endurance, but defection, factionalism, and external pressures weakened it over time.
 Nevertheless, it continued to be the only organized party to press for democratization.
 In the 1980 government system referendum, it supported the multiparty system in opposition to the panchayat system.
 The party boycotted the 1981 general election and rejected the new government.
 The death in 1982 of Bishweshwar Prasad Koirala further weakened the party.

 After the party boycotted the 1986 general election to the Rastriya Panchayat, its members were allowed to run in the 1987 Nepalese local elections.
 In defiance of the demonstration ban, the Nepali Congress organized mass rallies with the communist factions in January 1990 that ultimately triggered the pro-democracy movement.